 A series of now-abandoned tunnels were completed in August 1867, and the first train passed through it in 1868.
 Unfortunately, Judah did not live to see this happen; he died in 1863 during an eastbound voyage in connection with his dream project.

-The tunnels were used by trains for 125 years, until 1993 when the line was rerouted through a new tunnel running through Mount Judah, named after the railroad pioneer.
+In 1925, the railroad built a second route over Donner Pass nearby, a 10,325ft tunnel (“Tunnel 41” aka “the Big Hole”) going directly through and under Mt Judah, named for the railroad pioneer.
+This long tunnel relieved congestion on the line and both routes over Donner Pass were used side by side until 1993 when Union Pacific elected to cut costs by abandoning the original route built by the Chinese in favor of Tunnel 41.
 The Donner Pass and the tunnels are named after the Donner Party, a group of explorers en route to California who became stranded in the Sierra Nevada region due to heavy snow and resorted to cannibalism to survive.

-The tunnel and snow shed now sit abandoned and, despite being on private property, are a popular place for curious hikers and snowshoers.
+The tunnel and snowsheds now sit abandoned and, despite being on private property, are a popular place for curious hikers and snowshoers.
 Tunnel #6, which took tens of thousands of hours to complete, is the most famous of the tunnels.
-Tunnels #7 and #8, along with the China Wall, which was built to hold up the trains as they transitioned between two tunnels, are the other parts of the system that are commonly visited.
+Tunnels #7 and #8, along with the “Chinese Wall”, which was built to hold up the trains as they transitioned between two tunnels, are the other parts of the system that are commonly visited.
 A walk through the dark tunnels, with light pouring in only at points where the wall has openings, can be an eerie experience.
 Ancient petroglyphs can also be found nearby and are marked with a plaque.

 Know Before You Go

 This is a popular place to explore but Union Pacific Railroad still owns the property.
-Although they have been fairly hands-off about enforcement, "no trespassing" signs are said to be up in certain parts of the tunnel.
-Explorers should be aware that they may be asked to leave or may be ticketed.
 If you do explore, please be respectful of the tunnels and their history.
 Snow sheds and tunnels start near the Donner Ski Ranch.
 The longer tunnels start at the China Wall, just east of the Donner Summit Bridge.